 Open-Source Encrypted File Transfer

-Send files directly between browsers or to the desktop app.
-End-to-end encrypted, peer-to-peer, no servers.
+Send files directly between nearby devices on the same local network.
+End-to-end encrypted, peer-to-peer, no cloud storage.
 Built on the Bolt Protocol.

 End-to-End Encrypted